jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.6.3 EliminateCoincidentPoints
+#### 8.6.5 EliminateCoincidentPoints

-Removes any coincident, or nearly coincident, points from a vector points file..
+Removes any coincident, or nearly coincident, points from a vector points file.

 *Parameters*: